scupit/building-react-native-project-in-wsl2/README.md

 5. In WSL2, start the build with `yarn react-native run-android --variant=debug --active-arch-only`

 ## Build Issue FAQ

+### adb version mismatch

+The `adb` executable must be the same version in both Windows and WSL2.
+To get the latest version, run `sdkmanager "platform-tools"`.

+For example, if the first line of output from running `adb version` is

+> Android Debug Bridge version **1.0.41**

+then both your Windows and WSL2 adb executables must output that same version.
+Differing versions will result in an error.

 ### Build fails with EACCES when starting gradlew